“Does a change of Government change my Finance options?

 “Everyone from Master Builders Australia, the Property Council, Housing Industry Association and the Real Estate Institute of Australia to National Shelter, the Urban Development Institute of Australia, Homelessness Australia, Community Housing Industry Association and the Australian Council of Social Service have been calling for years for a National Housing and Homelessness Plan.”

-The intention is to increase housing supply and improve housing affordability Australia wide, which the Labor Government believes will improve national productivity and economic growth.
+The intention is to increase housing supply and improve housing affordability Australia wide, which the Labor Government believes will improve national productivity and economic growth, including Real Estate market in Brisbane.

 Regan advises that “Time will tell if any of these initiatives help or hinder Buyers and Borrowers alike, or whether it just adds further pressure to home prices and rates and the ongoing debate around housing affordability.
 At this stage, the existing assistance such as FHOG, stamp duty concessions, FHLDS etcetera are all still in place.”